ayahariri/Reading-Notes/README.md

 ignoring criticism | learning from harsh criticism being threatened by the success of others | getting inspired by other's success

+###Summary of Growth Mindset

-All in all, it is having a positive mindest into whatever challenges, obstacles that come up your way.
-Wanting and understanding that you can expand your learning capabilities.
+All in all, growth mindset is implementing a positive mindest into whatever challenge, obstacle, criticism that you face during your process.
+It is also wanting and understanding that you can expand your learning capabilities.
 Wanting to grow in all aspects of your learning pathway, with the success and failure that come in between.

+Asking yourself questions through the process is also an important key to keep yourself motivated and on the right path.
+Questions may vary depending on the obstacle or challenge that you are facing.
+For example, if someone has given me harsh criticism, instead of letting it be a negative comment, I ask myself:
+1. What went wrong, and how can I make sure it doesn’t happen again?
+2. How can I avoid such criticism in the future?
+I can also add positive comments to my criticism:
+3. What part am I most proud of?
+4. What has the criticism taught me?

+This link has 25 features on how one can improve his growth skills [growthmindest](https://www.opencolleges.edu.au/informed/features/develop-a-growth-mindset/)